Abhiruchi37/yellow-bellied-toads/belly/README.md

 Selected documentation images can be stored under [`images/`](images/), separated into original examples, annotations, final crops, and YOLO predictions.

 The complete original image dataset is stored in the project [Google Drive folder](https://drive.google.com/drive/u/0/folders/1r_AQc_w7h_Xhkd9MLBpo8sZaRwaw9Mv-).
 The full dataset is not duplicated in this public repository.
-Only representative research photographs should be uploaded here when sharing permission allows it.

 ## Data Availability